BonUzo29/Data_Engineering_Project_Phase-2/README.md

     +-------------------+----------+-----------+---------------+---------------------+-----------+---------------+----------------+

-Ask PySpark runs, we can see more under-the-hood operations by visiting this local URL:
+As PySpark container runs, we can see more under-the-hood operations by visiting this local URL:

     http://192.168.163.235:4040/StreamingQuery/statistics/?id=50d6909a-89ad-42e8-be3b-34de702b8b28